 - Easy to do business with – ranging from technical account managers who really understood each customer’s network, to billing that was right every time.

-But with Hybrid Networks, managed network providers need to go further
+Hybrid Networks, SD WAN and SASE, Managed WAN providers need to go further

 We set out to mitigate these issues by transforming our business with new processes and an end-to-end digital platform

-With the increasing use of Hybrid Networks, we recognised that to maintain quality while growing, we needed a digital transformation - an end to end Enterprise Resource Planning (ERP) system and new processes.
+With the increasing use of Hybrid Networks, SD WAN and SASE, we recognised that to maintain quality while growing, we needed a digital transformation - an end to end Enterprise Resource Planning (ERP) system and new processes.
 So we designed an end to end system from marketing and sales through delivery and service to billing.
 Highlights included:

 - We built deep practitioner experience into our systems and processes;